Vivek Ramaswamy picked up steam at the GOP debate. How far could he go?

 That doesn't mean that other GOP candidates aren't taking Ramaswamy seriously, despite their lines of attack on the debate stage.

 Former New Jersey Gov. Chris Christie said he "sounds like ChatGPT."
-Former U.N. ambassador and South Carolina Nikki Haley said he has "no foreign policy experience and it shows."
-Gov. Former Vice President Mike Pence called him a rookie, adding "now is not the time for on-the-job training."
+Former U.N. ambassador and former South Carolina Gov. Nikki Haley said he has "no foreign policy experience and it shows."
+Former Vice President Mike Pence called him a rookie, adding "now is not the time for on-the-job training."

 They may see him as shallow and a showboat, Carney says, without the policy ideas or political experience needed to address serious economic and foreign policy issues.
 But, Carney adds, they also see him as a threat.